-The number of births in the U.S. is at its lowest level in 32 years.
-According to the Centers for Disease Control, U.S. births has been on the decline for the past two years.
+The US birth rate in 2019, was the country’s lowest in 32 years.
+According to the Centers for Disease Control and Prevention (CDC), US births have been on the decline for the past two years.
 In 2018, there were 3,788,235 births, making it the lowest number since 1986.
+So what’s behind the decrease?
+And what does this mean for the country?

 Why So Low?

-Researchers say there could be several reasons behind the birth rate decline, including changing immigration patterns and shifts in attitude about becoming parents among Millennials.
-It’s interesting to point out that while birth rates dropped for nearly all age groups of women under 35, it rose for women in their late 30s and early 40s.
+Researchers say there could be several reasons behind the birth rate decline, including changing immigration patterns and shifts in attitude among Millennials about becoming parents.
+And while birth rates dropped for nearly all age groups of women under 35, it rose for women in their late 30s and early 40s.

-“There’s no question people are marrying older, coupling older and women are choosing to have children older,” Paul Irving, Chairman of the Milken Institute Center for the Future of Aging in Santa Monica, California says.
+“There’s no question people are marrying older, coupling older and women are choosing to have children older,” Paul Irving, Chairman of the Milken Institute Center for the Future of Aging in Santa Monica, California tells Parentology.

 With many women having their first child at an older age, the probability of them having another may be lower compared to those who had their first child in their 20s or early 30s.

-Irving tells Parentology financial concerns also play a role with many Millennials delaying settling down and having kids due to factors like college debt.
+Irving says financial concerns also play a role with many Millennials delaying settling down and having kids due to factors like college debt.

 The Birth Rate & Future Generations